 These guys probably would have been great project managers!
 Successful project management begins with how you set them up.
 This is equally true for Agile software development projects.
 Software developers should treat the beginning of any project as a crucial step 1 for laying the groundwork for success.

-Agile has been around for a few years now, so what’s the secret with getting it right in today’s environment?
+Agile development has been around for a few years now, so what’s the secret to getting the end goal right in today’s environment?